Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Friday 17-01-2025
 - [x] Updated the lambda function that can store the chat after logout.
 - [x] Reasearched fast API vs Django vs Flask

+##

+### Monday 20-01-2025
+- [x] Updated the lambda code where it will store the s3 key in the dynamoDb instead of messages.